kevingallagher/Major-Project-Ideas/README.md

 I would prototype the app in using Invision and Sketch.
 I can use my skilling HTML and CSS to create and a website that directs users to the app store.
-Sell the idea through animated shorts using aftereffects.
+Sell the idea through animated shorts using After Effects.

 ## Who’s it for?

 * Those who are adjusting secondary school and university life.
-11- early 20s.
+11 - early 20s.
 * Those struggling with examinations stress and with clouded minds.
 * People who find themselves constantly overthinking.